In this article:

 At the same view you can cancel task performance for chosen device/user.
 Click icon to cancel the task and confirm the operation.

-Xopero One also allows to check very detailed informations about tasks that were performed last 24 hours, last 7, 14 or even 30 days.
+Xopero ONE also allows you to check information is details about the tasks that were performed the last 24 hours or even 7, 14 or 30 days.

-Tabular view of recent tasks contains informations such as: task name, status, task status per device/user finish date and time elapsed.
+Tabular view of recent tasks contains information about: task name, status, task status per device/user finish date and time elapsed.

-Same as in Current tasks you can expand each entry by button to get more details like status and data sent per user/device.
+Following the same scheme as in Current tasks, you can expand each entry by button to get more details, such as status and data sent per user/device.

-To verify the status of any past events that were happening on Xopero One system open Logs tab.
+To verify the status of any past events that have happened in Xopero ONE system, open the Logs tab.

-Logs table consist of the entries with Level, Log, Date, Subject of event, Name of subject and Trigger.
+Logs table consists of the entries as: Level, Log, Date, Subject of event, Name of subject and Trigger.

-There's also possibility to manage displayed columns - click on icon to display a list of elements that can be shown on the entries.
+There's also a possibility to manage displayed columns - click icon to display a list of elements that can be shown on the entries.